We enrich lives by addressing health priorities in our communities.

 This coalition is a collection of community coalitions dedicated to substance use prevention.
 It provides support through funding, training and advocacy to the county and tribal nation coalitions in Marshfield Clinic Health System’s service area.
 Working with the community coalitions, Northwoods Coalition makes a larger collective impact to reduce substance use and create strong, healthier communities.

 Wisconsin Afterschool Network

-Our Center for Community Health Advancement team supports the Wisconsin Afterschool Network through advocacy and professional development for childcare providers.
-The Network’s goal is to ensure all children in our state have the opportunity to attend high-quality afterschool and out-of-school programs year-round.
-These programs provide opportunities and interventions for at-risk youth.
+Our Center for Community Health Advancement team supports the Wisconsin Afterschool Network through advocacy and professional development for out-of-school time program providers.
+The network’s goal is to ensure all children in our state have the opportunity to attend high quality afterschool and out-of-school programs year-round.

 Center for Community Health Advancement would like to thank the following funding partners: